varun-2001/Vaccination-System/Readme.md

 Installation

-1.Clone the repository to your local machine
+1. Clone the repository to your local machine

-2.Navigate to the server folder in your terminal.
+2. Navigate to the server folder in your terminal.

-3.Install the required packages by running the following command:
+3. Install the required packages by running the following command:

 ```shell
     npm install
 ```
-4.Start the Node.js server by running the following command:
+4. Start the Node.js server by running the following command:

 ```shell
     node index.js
 ```
-5.Navigate to the react-js folder in another terminal window.
+5. Navigate to the react-js folder in another terminal window.
-6.Install the required packages by running the following command:
+6. Install the required packages by running the following command:

 ```shell
     npm install
 ```
-7.Start the React app by running the following command:
+7. Start the React app by running the following command:
 ```shell
     npm start
 ```
-8.The React app should now be running and can be accessed through a web browser at http://localhost:3000/.
+8. The React app should now be running and can be accessed through a web browser at http://localhost:3000/.